Cynthia Bailey Opens Up About Phaedra Parks Scandal: Is This Why Peter Thomas Walked Off?

 — Charlotte Living (@CLTLivingMag) April 29, 2017

 “My heart went out to Kandi.
 She had been battling the lies that Phaedra and Porsha said about her all season.
 It’s really disgusting and sad to see grown women make up blatant, disgusting rumors about each other with absolutely no remorse, receipts, or confirmation of truth.
 I honestly believe that if the vicious lies don’t stop amongst our circle, it will be our downfall.
 There should be limits morally and legally as to how far you are willing to go to try to hurt someone and their family.
 I was grateful to not have been affiliated with this garbage in any way.
-Thank God the truth finally came out, and Kandi was vindicated,” Cynthia Bailey explains in her Bravo blog and it doesn’t sound like she has any sympathy for her co-star.
+Thank God the truth finally came out, and Kandi was vindicated,” Cynthia Bailey explained on her Bravo blog, and it doesn’t sound like she has any sympathy for her co-star.

 This lie could be what caused Peter to walk off the stage.
 Cynthia Bailey didn’t reveal whether Thomas may have known about this, but he did reveal that he felt Parks was lying.
 And he was tired of listening to her paint a picture of herself that wasn’t what he knew.
-Out of respect for Cynthia, he walked off and he told the cameras that he hoped Bailey would leave The Real Housewives of Atlanta, as she shouldn’t be associated with these people.
+Out of respect for Cynthia, he walked off and told the cameras that he hoped Bailey would leave The Real Housewives of Atlanta, as she shouldn’t be associated with these people.

 Cynthia Bailey: It’s Offensive to be Labeled a Bully https://t.co/7LRA9tB78g pic.twitter.com/O0dmKHfUDJ